apache/age-website/docs/clauses/match.md

 ### Get all vertices with a label

-Getting all vertices with a label on them is done with a single node pattern where the vertex has a label on it.
+Getting all vertices with a label is done with a single node pattern where the vertex has the label specified as follows:

 Query